solov1113/Golang-React-psql-docker/README.md

-# GoDoRP
+# Golang-React-psql-docker
-GoDoRP (Golang, Docker, React, Postgres) project starter.
+Golang-React-psql-docker (Golang, Docker, React, Postgres) project starter.

 Disclaimer: This project is not actively supported and not recommended for production apps.
 Hope it serves as a learning resource.

 ## Features
-* Start a GoDoRP project with one command on any computer with docker-compose installed
+* Start a this project with one command on any computer with docker-compose installed
 * Dev mode features hot reloading on code changes for both the GoLang backend and React frontend (no need to rebuild containers while coding)
 * Production mode features optimized static React frontend and binary goLang backend
 * Production images built by passing a single arg option (images can then run on any computer with Docker)